Registan Square in Samarkand

 • Tilya-Kori Madrasa (17th century) built by Yalangtush Bakhodur.

-You can visit all these madrasas together as they are all located next to each other.
+You can visit all these madrasas together as they are next to each other.
 And these madrasas currently have souvenirs and handicraft shops located.

-• Registan Square is open to visitors everyday between 8 AM and 11 PM.
+• Registan Square is open to visitors between 8 AM and 11 PM daily.
 Note that the timings may vary during the winter season.

 Registan Square in Samarkand